K-S-K/Tutorials/WSL/Readme.md

 ## Conclusion
-Now we have an approach to run and debug some Linux-specific tasks from the Windows development environment.
+Now we have an approach to running and debugging some Linux-specific tasks from the Windows development environment.

 ## Reference List